 Cyber and data security are important concerns for the Company.
-To protect our Company-related data, never open suspicious emails, reveal your computer password to anyone, or download software onto any Company device without receiving permission from Information Services Security.
+To protect our Company-related data, never open suspicious emails, attachments or links, reveal your computer password to anyone, or download software onto any Company device without receiving permission from Information Services Security.